vsirotin/digital-treasure-chest/DeveloperNotes.md

 Behavior:
 1. Depending on the chest status:
    - If the chest is not completelly filled, the app presents:
-     - list of selection criteries in current language.
+     - list of selection criteria in current language.
      - information, how many numbers are already is in chest and how many number the user can add into the chest.
     - Else recomendation (with button)  to go to chest and to remove some numbers from chest.
 In this case no next steps are possible.
-2. User selects some criteries.
+2. User selects some criteria.
 3. After selection of each criteria app presents:
     - how many numbers from chest and "new" numbers matches to current combination of criterias
     - If selcted numbers can be add in chest, these numbers are presented as a list inclusive a numbers from chest, those match to selection criteria.
 Numbers from chest will be present diffferent as "new" numbers.
 A button "Add" will be in this case available, otherwise - not.